 - designed to work for all sleeping positions (side, back, stomach, etc.)

 - medium-firm feel (overall great firmness choice for back pain)

 - grid design top layer for airflow and unique feel

-- ideal for active sleepers (little motion transfer)
+- great for active sleepers (little motion transfer)

 - gel grid is CleanAir GOLD and CertiPUR-US certified

 - sleepers 250 pounds or more may benefit from a firmer pick

 - not a great option for those who prefer a firm mattress